 It’s tempting to think big when planning a kitchen island but really large designs can prove overpowering.
 Dropping one corner unit creates a far more dynamic shape that feels less bulky.
 Pop on a cushion for a snug seating nook.
 This island features Ikea’s Uddevalla blackboard door, from £15; Ringhult door in high gloss white, from £22, and Säljan worktop in white, from £40.

 When you're looking for kitchen island ideas, think form, too.
 Gently curved kitchen cabinetry softens the sharp lines and hard surfaces found in kitchens, can help make small kitchens feel more spacious, and will improve the natural traffic flow around the island.
 They’re far kinder on small children’s foreheads, too!
-Magnet’s Somerton Duck Egg kitchen starts from £847 for a 60cm base unit.
+We love Magnet’s Winchester kitchen a very modern take on a curved kitchen.

 Kitchen island lights can take your kitchen island to the next level.
 Use dramatic kitchen light fittings to anchor your kitchen island unit and ramp up the wow factor.
 A line of pendants can be especially effective – odd numbers work best – or go for a single outsized shade, like this Byron Pendant , £50, to really impress.
 Neptune’s Suffolk kitchen starts from £16,000.

-For the full low down on how to choose and plan the right lighting for your kitchen have a read of our guide.
+For the full low down on kitchen lighting ideas have a read of our guide.

 Opting for split surfaces is a simple but incredibly effective way of adding interest to your kitchen island.
 Here, the breakfast bar is made from solid wood, which is kind on elbows and crockery, while the hardworking prep side is a more durable composite quartz surface.
 Masterclass Kitchens’ Ashbourne range, shown in Graphite, starts from £7,500.
 Choose the right kitchen worktops with our guide to kitchen worktop materials.